Connect Marriage

 Remember, we’re with you

-You’ve been through a huge life change, and you’ve got a list of things to do, but you’re a HerMoney goal-getter!
+As a stay-at-home mom who has gone through a divorce, you’ve been through a huge life change.
+You also have a list of things to do, but fear not, you’re a HerMoney goal-getter!
 You’ve 100% got this, and we’re with you every step of the way.
 Join us in the HerMoney Facebook group.
 We’re thousands strong.
 And we’re talking about everything.

 Editor’s note: We maintain a strict editorial policy and a judgment-free zone for our community, and we also strive to remain transparent in everything we do.
 Posts may contain references and links to products from our partners.
 Learn more about how we make money.